Viestar/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 [11] | [100-read_and_cut](./100-read_and_cut) | Displays Username, file and path for /etc/passwd.
 [12] | [101-tell_the_story_of_passwd](./1101-tell_the_story_of_passwd) | Displays contents of /etc/passwd using Internal field separator IFS.
 [13] | [102-lets_parse_apache_logs](./102-lets_parse_apache_logs) | Displays the IP and HTTP code for each visitor from the parsed apache logs file.
+[14] | [103-dig_the-data](./103-dig_the-data) | Displays the sorted IP and HTTP code for each visitor, along with the number of occurences from the parsed access.log file.

+s